LamaHamadeh/Customer-Behaviour/README.md

 This file analyses the dataset of customer behviour and thier behavioural differences, i.e., between investors and non-investors, in a real estate company

-The dataset was sent by Property Partner company in London in Thu 15/12/2016, where they made a shoert test for a junior data scientist role at ther company.
+The dataset was sent by Property Partner company in London in Thu 15/12/2016, where they made a short test for a junior data scientist role at ther company.

 Their question was: